 When your ACD has basic obedience skills and is good at socializing with other dogs, a dog park is a fun way for your dog to play.
 Dog parks provide an outlet for those who live in more urban areas and want to keep an Australian Cattle Dog.

-Australian Cattle Dogs are sturdy and have excellent endurance, making them excellent hiking companions.
+ACDs are sturdy and have excellent endurance, making them excellent hiking companions.
 Exploring nature on hikes provides plenty of mental and physical stimulation.
-Before embarking on a hike with your ACD off-leash, make sure he has foolproof recall, so you don’t lose him when he decides to herd the local wildlife.
+Before embarking on a hike with your ACD off-leash, make sure he has a foolproof recall, so you don’t lose him when he decides to herd the local wildlife.
 ACDs are capable of a full day of hiking, so long as you take appropriate breaks to rest.
+Here’s a previous post on ACD hiking.

 Running with an ACD: